abelards/talks/201304-hacking_with_the_dark_side.md

 # Hack Your Brain II - Hack Your Motivation
-This is episode II in the "Hack Your Brain" series.
+This is episode III in the "Hack Your Brain" series.
 Managing your time, habits and motivation using your brain’s elasticity.

 ### Series Intro